newcastleuniversity/puppet_module_microsoft_defender_atp_agent/REFERENCE.md

 Data type: `Stdlib::Filesource`

-Path to the JSON file you extracted from the onboarding package that your Defender manager gave you.
+Source (as in *file* resource attribute called *source*) of the JSON file you extracted from the onboarding package that your Defender manager gave you.

 ##### <a name="channel"></a>`channel`